Skip to main content

 The Bridge between Hormones and Heart Health

-Your is a dynamic environment, constantly responding to biochemical signals.
+Your cardiovascular system is a dynamic environment, constantly responding to biochemical signals.
 Hormones, particularly testosterone and its metabolic byproduct estradiol, are powerful regulators of this environment.
 They influence everything from the composition of cholesterol particles to the flexibility of your blood vessels and the background level of inflammation.

 When you use a therapy like clomiphene to alter the hormonal milieu, you are initiating a new dialogue with your cardiovascular system.
 Monitoring specific markers is the method by which we listen to your body’s response to this new conversation.